coleam00/trainers-ally/README.md

 - After AI revises a workout, users are given control again to select any final alternative exercises before moving on to the next day
 - After all workouts for the week are created, the AI outputs the final list and users can again select any alternatives

+What is the point of these features?
+The AI generates one workout at a time, allowing for seamless integration of feedback and exercise alternatives.
+This whole workflow prevents repetition of exercises across days even when workouts are being revised and alternatives are being selected for each day.
+On top of that, AI always does better when each prompt is more focused - so it greatly benefits from creating workouts one day at a time rather than for an entire week.

 <br/>

 ## Deployment Note